sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 - With this `create_tf_records.py` file we will be creating `train.record` and `test.record`, Which is nothing but an efficient file format which Object Detection API uses for training the model.

-- First un-comment training section and comment test sectionand run `create_tf_records.py` which create train.record
+- First un-comment training section and comment test section and run `create_tf_records.py` which create train.record
 - Then comment training section and un-comment test section and run `create_tf_records.py` which will create test.record

 - On a sucessful creation of train.record we can see the below message
--

 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/20_.jpg?raw=true)

-- Note: Check the size of train.record if it shows `0K` the check the specified paths
+- Note: Check the size of train.record if it shows `0K (zero KB)` then first check the specified paths
 - Note: Based on labelme version the `imagePath` mentioned will be in different ways.
- If we open any annotation file and check for `imagePath`
+To check that open any annotation file and check for `imagePath`

+eg:
 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/21_.jpg?raw=true)

 - This `imagePath` format may change based on labelme version.

-- Always check the annotation file for `imagePath` format and make any changes needed `split() function` to get output as only image name.
+- Always check the annotation file for `imagePath` format and make any changes needed in `split() function` to get output as only image name.

 - So debug the `create_tf_records.py` @ line number 171 and verify it is only image name.
--
+Eg:
 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/22_.jpg?raw=true)
+- The above shows only the image name

-- This below image shows the wrong format
+- This below image shows the wrong format Eg:
 ![alt text](https://github.com/sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/blob/main/readme_imgs/23_.jpg?raw=true)

-- In this I have used `split('\\')` but may be in another case we need this to change `split('/')` or `split('\')` depend on labelme version.
+- In this case we can use `split('\\')` to get image name only.
+Similarly, for another case we need this to change `split('/')` or `split('\')` depend on labelme version.